CuriouslyCory/fanotion/README.md

 3. **Summarize a YouTube video and store it as a Notion page**:
    - Command: `fanotion yt-summary "https://www.youtube.com/watch?v=example"`
    - Description: Creates a Notion page with a summary and wisdom extracted from the specified YouTube video.

+### Planned Features

+- [ ] Publish to NPM for quick install.
+- [ ] Add setup command instead.
+- [ ] Add support for storing notes in different pages.
+- [ ] Add auto categorization tool to help organize notes.
+- [ ] Add prompt suggestion to automatically find the best tool for the job.
+- [ ] Add support for storing notes in different databases.